manuelalcocer/bash/nfs/README.md

 # systemctl start auto_share.timer
 ~~~

-* Every minute all NFS shared resources defined on FSTAB will be checked: if not available will be unmounted, if available and not mounted will be mounted, otherwise do nothing.
+* Every minute all NFS shared resources defined on __/etc/fstab__ will be checked: if not available will be unmounted, if available and not mounted will be mounted, otherwise do nothing.

 ## NetworkManager-dispatcher